 5.2.4.8.1 Cell reselection from a non-CSG cell to a CSG cell

-In addition to normal cell reselection, the UE shall use an autonomous search function to detect at least previously visited CSG member cells on non-serving frequencies, including inter-RAT frequencies, according to the performance requirements specified in [10], when at least one CSG ID with associated PLMN identity is included in the UE’s CSG whitelist.
+In addition to normal cell reselection, the UE shall use an autonomous search function to detect at least previously visited CSG member cells on non-serving frequencies, including inter-RAT frequencies, according to the performance requirements specified in MFA TS 36.133 [10], when at least one CSG ID with associated PLMN identity is included in the UE’s CSG whitelist.
 The UE may also use autonomous search on the serving frequency.
 The UE shall disable the autonomous search function for CSG cells if the UE’s CSG whitelist is empty.

 NOTE: The UE autonomous search function, per UE implementation, determines when and/or where to search for CSG member cells.